-i.
 Affordable Housing should be designed and constructed in accordance with best practice in urban design principles, and it should comply with and be assessed against the same criteria that apply to other housing in the relevant development zone or area.

-ii.
-Developments should provide a mix of housing unit types for Affordable Housing consistent with the anticipated needs of the area's Resident and Temporary Worker Households.

-iii.
-Affordable Housing should be provided on-site and spread throughout the development unless exceptional circumstances this is not appropriate or practically achievable.
-Circumstances where this may not be appropriate or practically achievable may include:
+- ii.
+Developments should provide a mix of housing unit types for Affordable Housing consistent with the anticipated needs of the area's Resident and Temporary Worker Households. - iii.
+Affordable Housing should be provided on-site and spread throughout the development unless exceptional circumstances can be demonstrated.